janvanhelvoort/qvision-poll-it/Documentation/developers-guide.md

 ```csharp
 var question = PollItService.Current.Vote(questionId, answerId);
 ```
-You receive the same model as if you call the `getQuestion` method
+You receive the same model as when you call the `getQuestion` method